-- a) Become over-friendly in any way with passengers or engage in any form of relationship, infatuation, crush or show favouritism - b) Touch a passenger, unless in an emergency situation, or if required to do so because of the additional needs of the passenger - c) Administer medication unless a specific request has been made by the hirer - d) Photograph or video passengers in their care unless they are adults and have given their express consent to such activity (this will not apply where CCTV is fitted to the vehicle). used in compliance with data protection legislation and any relevant codes of practice issued by the Home Office or Information Commissioner's Office - e) Engage with passengers through social networking sites (such as Facebook and Twitter), instant messengers (such as MSN) or any other online communication software such as mobile phone applications or video games unless they are adults and have given their express consent to such activity - f) Phone or send text messages to passengers other than directly concerning the hiring of any vehicle - g) Swear, make any personal, derogatory, or humiliating comments, make any disrespectful remarks about any person or group of persons, including racial and religious groups or tell inappropriate jokes "(inappropriate" will include, but is not limited, to any joke relating to any of the foregoing); - h) Offer or accept sweets, cigarettes or gifts of any sort - i) Stop anywhere other than the specified pick up/drop off points other than at the request of the hirer - j) Show passengers videos or pictures on your mobile phone or any other electronic device unless these were taken in compliance with d) above.
+- a) Become over-friendly in any way with passengers or engage in any form of relationship, infatuation, crush or show favouritism - b) Touch a passenger, unless in an emergency situation, or if required to do so because of the additional needs of the passenger - c) Shall not engage in any personal, verbal or video conversation on any device or social media platform whilst passengers are in the vehicle. - d) Administer medication unless a specific request has been made by the hirer - e) Photograph or video passengers in their care unless they are adults and have given their express consent to such activity (this will not apply where CCTV is fitted to the vehicle). used in compliance with data protection legislation and any relevant codes of practice issued by the Home Office or Information Commissioner's Office - f) Engage with passengers through social networking sites (such as Facebook and Twitter), instant messengers (such as MSN) or any other online communication software such as mobile phone applications or video games unless they are adults and have given their express consent to such activity - g) Phone or send text messages to passengers other than directly concerning the hiring of any vehicle - h) Swear, make any personal, derogatory, or humiliating comments, make any disrespectful remarks about any person or group of persons, including racial and religious groups or tell inappropriate jokes "(inappropriate" will include, but is not limited, to any joke relating to any of the foregoing); - i) Offer or accept sweets, cigarettes or gifts of any sort - j) Stop anywhere other than the specified pick up/drop off points other than at the request of the hirer - k) Show passengers videos or pictures on your mobile phone or any other electronic device unless these were taken in compliance with d) above.